Ficool

 he says, like we're talking about a used Honda.

 After that?
 Circus.
 She replaces my bugs with those stupid singing fishes.
 Chad follows me with a GoPro like he's filming A Young Girl's Guide to Murder: Fitness Edition.
-Sheriddan's off in the Bahamas with his mistress.
+Sheriddan's none the wiser.
 I'm running in circles like an idiot.

 If I had something to say to the past me who made those decisions, I'd probably say, come on, man.
 Fuck you doing?